· Lincoln J Bicalho · Development · 27 min read

 {

-// Track in Application Insights
+// WHY: Application Insights provides queryable telemetry

 _telemetryClient.TrackEvent("Authentication", new Dictionary<string, string>